TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Troubleshooting.rst

 with the requirements.
 This is usually caused by an incorrect path for including a file.

-Remember, every file includes :file:`Includes.txt` at the top.
+Remember, every file includes :file:`Includes.rst.txt` at the top.
 Check your latest changes.

 .. code-block:: none

-   .. include:: ../Includes.txt
+   .. include:: ../Includes.rst.txt

-Correct the path, so it will point to the existing Includes.txt (which should be located in the directory :file:`Documentation`.
+Correct the path, so it will point to the existing Includes.rst.txt (which should be located in the directory :file:`Documentation`.

 .. _render-troubleshooting-warnings: